 Passivation restores the protective layer that protects the steel from corrosion and other types of contamination that may occur after the completion of the cleaning process.
 Other weld cleaning methods such as chemical pickling and mechanical grinding do not guarantee passivation, which in turn makes the steel less resistant to various types of corrosion and structural deterioration.

 This mainly leads to two potential problems – unnecessary rework costs, structural and aesthetic problems due to the delivery of faulty products.
 In certain cases, the entire steel structure must be replaced if the uncontrolled spread of corrosion occurs.

-To avoid these risks, it is best to get sound advice and use the method that gives you practice job without unnecessary costs.
-You can always contact us for free advice – without commitments.
+To avoid these risks, it is best to get sound advice and use the method that gives you a practice job without unnecessary costs.

 Here at Cougartron, we offer a wide range of products suitable for most applications that will help you increase your throughput, reduce production costs, save time, lower expenditure on consumables, and much more – with payback times as little as 1 week for some customers.